NyaguthiiMbona/studysum-frontend/README.md

 # StudySum – AI Lecture Summarizer (Frontend Only)
+⚠️ Note: This version uses a placeholder API key.
+To test with real AI summaries, replace the key in `index.html` with your own from [OpenRouter.ai](https://openrouter.ai/settings/keys)

 A student-first tool that turns lecture transcripts into clean study notes using AI.